MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-authentication-passwordless-security-key-windows.md

 > Devices running Windows 10 Version 1809 must also enable shared PC mode (EnableSharedPCMode).
 Information about enabling this funtionality can be found in the article, [Set up a shared or guest PC with Windows 10](https://docs.microsoft.com/windows/configuration/set-up-shared-or-guest-pc).

-## Sign in to with FIDO2 security key
+## Sign in to Windows with a FIDO2 security key

 In the example below a user Bala Sandhu has already provisioned their FIDO2 security key using the steps in the previous article, [Enable passwordless security key sign in](howto-authentication-passwordless-security-key.md#user-registration-and-management-of-fido2-security-keys).
 Bala can choose the security key credential provider from the Windows 10 lock screen and insert the security key to sign into Windows.